Symptoms

 There's no specific medicine for treating ME/CFS, but medicine can be used to relieve some of the symptoms.

-Over-the-counter painkillers can help ease headaches, as well as muscle and joint pain.
+Painkillers you buy from a pharmacy or supermarket can help ease headaches, as well as muscle and joint pain.
 A GP can prescribe stronger painkillers, although they should only be used on a short-term basis.

 You may be referred to a pain management clinic if you have long-term pain.